 “What PEPSHMC has been able to accomplish in such a short period of time is a strong testimony to its extraordinary and committed student leadership,” writes one nominator.
 “Coordinating a program with so many components and a program that needs to accommodate different constituents’ needs requires student leaders who value and have a passion for social justice and community engagement, leaders who find alternative solutions, and leaders who can communicate and connect different community members to come together to discuss a specific topic/concern.
-PEPSHMC student leaders and volunteers have demonstrate this level of leadership and as a result a co-curricular program in prison education is part of the Mudd experience for those students who wish to engage in this community engagement opportunity.”
+PEPSHMC student leaders and volunteers have demonstrated this level of leadership and as a result a co-curricular program in prison education is part of the Mudd experience for those students who wish to engage in this community engagement opportunity.”

 Outstanding Emerging Leader Recognizes a first-year student or sophomore who exhibits great potential as a campus and/or community leader.

 Callie Glanton ’20